Borrowing Power Calculator

 How can I increase my borrowing power?

-You can increase borrowing power by reducing existing debt (especially credit card limits, as banks count the full limit not just balances), increasing income, reducing declared living expenses (where genuine), extending the loan term, or applying jointly with a partner.
+Reduce existing debt, especially credit card limits (banks count the full limit, not just the balance), increase income, reduce declared living expenses where genuine, extend the loan term, or apply jointly with a partner.
 Closing unused credit cards can make a significant difference.

 Does this calculator give an exact figure?